Linda Kasabian

 Linda Darlene Kasabian (née Drouin; June 21, 1949 – January 21, 2023) was an American woman known for being a member of the Manson Family, a cult led by Charles Manson in late-1960s–early-1970s California.
-She was present at both the Tate and LaBianca murders committed by the cult in 1969, but received immunity for her testimony as a key witness in District Attorney Vincent Bugliosi's prosecution of Manson and his followers.
+She was present at both the Tate–LaBianca murders committed by the cult members in 1969, but received legal immunity for her testimony as a key witness in District Attorney Vincent Bugliosi's prosecution of Manson and his followers.

 Early life

-Linda Darlene Drouin was born in Biddeford, Maine on June 21, 1949, and raised in the New England town of Milford, New Hampshire.
+Linda Darlene Drouin was born in Biddeford, Maine, on June 21, 1949, and raised in the New England town of Milford, New Hampshire.
 Her father, Rosaire Drouin, was a construction worker of French-Canadian ancestry.
 Her mother, Joyce Taylor, was a homemaker.
 They struggled financially in a working-class home.
 Her parents often did not get along, and her father eventually left when she was still a young child.
 Both of her parents remarried a short time later, and her father moved to Miami, Florida.
 She was the eldest child, and her mother Joyce has remarked that with so many younger children and stepchildren to care for, she was not able to devote the necessary attention to her teenage daughter.
 "I didn't have time to listen to her problems.
-A lot of what has happened to Linda is my fault," she has admitted.
+A lot of what has happened to Linda is my fault", she has admitted.

-As a child, Kasabian was described by friends, neighbors, and teachers as intelligent, a good student, but a "starry-eyed romantic".
-She was regarded as kind and shy, but "forced to grow up too soon".
-She dropped out of high school and ran away from home at the age of sixteen due to conflict with her stepfather, Jake Byrd, whom she claimed mistreated both her and her mother.
-Kasabian traveled to the west coast, "looking for God".
-At the age of 16, she married Robert Peaslee, but divorced a short time later.
+As a child, Kasabian was described by friends, neighbors, and teachers as intelligent, a good student but a "starry-eyed romantic".
+She was regarded as kind and shy but "forced to grow up too soon".
+She dropped out of high school and ran away from home at the age of sixteen due to conflict with her stepfather, Jake Byrd, who she claimed mistreated both her and her mother.
+Kasabian traveled to the West Coast, "looking for God".
+At the age of 16, she married Robert Peaslee, a high school classmate, but divorced a short time later.
 She briefly moved to Miami and tried to reconnect with her father, who was working as a bartender, but they again drifted apart before long.

-She then traveled to Boston and remarried, and gave birth to a daughter in 1968.
-When her second marriage, to Robert Kasabian, began to sour, Linda and her baby daughter Tanya returned to New Hampshire to live with her mother.
+She then traveled to Boston, remarried, and gave birth to a daughter in 1968.
+When her second marriage, to Armenian American Robert Kasabian, began to sour, Linda and her baby daughter Tanya returned to New Hampshire to live with her mother.
 Later, Robert Kasabian contacted Linda and invited her to meet him in Los Angeles.
 He wanted her to join him and a friend, Charles "Blackbeard" Melton, on a sailing trip to South America.
 Linda, who was hoping for a reconciliation with Robert, returned to Los Angeles to live with him in Topanga Canyon.